-Wintec's courses are tailored to meet both industry specifications and individual client needs in content and delivery.
-They're focused on knowledge, specific skills and aptitudes that assist operators, mechanical and electrical trades personnel in the effective operation of an energy plant.
+Wintec courses are tailored to meet both industry specifications and individual client needs in content and delivery.
+They're focused on knowledge, specific skills and aptitudes that assist operators, and mechanical and electrical trades personnel in the effective operation of an energy plant.
 Skills taught include:

 Training packages that are custom designed to meet the needs of individual industry clients are available to train trainers throughout the world in the competencies of energy centre operator training.
 These programmes are both theory and practical based and focused on developing trainers to undertake training needs analysis and develop training packages that are relevant to energy centre industry standards.

 Wintec works in collaboration with the University of Auckland's Geothermal Institute, and our programmes are developed together with New Zealand's leading Geothermal generators, including Mighty River Power and Contact Energy.